digiltd/oh-rtd-test/Rules.md

     end

 A rule can have any number of trigger conditions, but must at least have one.
 The _EXECUTION_BLOCK_ contains the code that should be executed, when a trigger condition is met.
-The content of the _EXECUTION_BLOCK_ is in fact a script, so please refer to the [[Scripts|scripts documentation]] for details.
+The content of the _EXECUTION_BLOCK_ is in fact a script, so please refer to the [scripts documentation](Scripts) for details.

 ## Rule Triggers